Atelier-Shiori/hachidori/Readme.md

 ``xcodebuild -scheme Hachidori test``

 This will test how Hachidori finds the associated ID for a detected title with a set dataset and calculate the accuracy.
 Dataset is found under the unit test directory as a file named "testdata.json".

+## Help Localize Hachidori

+Hachidori is now a localizable application.
+If you want to help translate, create a fork, add localization to localizable.strings and commit the translated localiable strings file only.
+Localizable.string fifle is located in the Base.lproj folder.

 ## Dependencies
 All the frameworks are included.
 Just build!
 Here are the frameworks that are used in this app: